reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 ## Client-side and Server-side Feature Flags

-In the previous article [about feature flags in Node.js](https://reflectoring.io/nodejs-admin-feature-flag-launchdarkly/), we had used LaunchDarkly's *server-side SDK* which is built for multi-user server environments.
+In the previous article [about feature flags in Node.js](/admin-operations-with-nodejs-launchdarkly), we had used LaunchDarkly's *server-side SDK* which is built for multi-user server environments.
 In this article, we will use the *client-side SDK* which is built for client-side web apps, desktop apps, embedded apps, and mobile apps that have exactly one (local) user where security is less of a concern.

 LaunchDarkly's server-side SDKs work with server-side apps that are hosted on your own network or a reliable cloud network.
 These SDKs can safely receive flag data without needing to filter out sensitive data that is potentially contained in targeting rules because the server is secured.
 Targeting rules are evaluated in our server application.

 With client-side SDKs, on the other hand, targeting rules are evaluated on the LaunchDarkly server on behalf of the local user to keep sensitive targeting rules secure.

-Client-side SDKs will be unable to download and store an entire ruleset due to security concerns.
+Client-side SDKs will be unable to download and store an entire ruleset due to those security concerns.
 They are vulnerable to users investigating SDK content by unpacking the SDK on a mobile device or examining its behavior in a browser because they typically run on customers' own devices.
-The client-side SDKs confirm and update flag rules by contacting LaunchDarkly servers via streaming connections or REST API requests rather than storing potentially sensitive data.
+The client-side SDKs confirm and update flag rules by contacting LaunchDarkly servers via streaming connections or REST API requests rather than storing potentially sensitive targeting data.

 For a client-side or mobile SDK to evaluate our feature flags, the SDK needs to authenticate against the LaunchDarkly server.
 According to the [documentation](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks), we need to enable the *"SDKs using Client-side ID"* option for when we want to access feature flags from a React UI or any Javascript UI.
 We will therefore retrieve the *Client-Side ID* from the LaunchDarkly "Projects" page and paste it into our code.
 Additionally, we need to confirm that the flag's targeting option is turned on after creating the flag.